logo

 It seems that no matter what, someone's dog would have come across the ashes on the path.
 And, let's be honest, dogs will be dogs!

-The OP wasn't to know that the ashes would still be there or that her dog would decide to have a snack.
+The OP couldn't have known that the ashes would still be there or that her dog would decide to have a snack.
 It's just one of those things, really!

 Dogs will always act on instinct.
 And if something looks tasty, you better believe they're going to eat it!